very-scary-scenario/nkd.su/README.md

 [request an addition]: https://nkd.su/request
 [@nkdsu]: https://twitter.com/nkdsu

-### All this is well and good but I don't have a Twitter account
+### All this is well and good but I don't like Twitter.

-You should!
-It's a neat thing!
-If you're determined not to join, though, you could just send Peter an [email] or a text or something.
+Yeah, I get it.
+In that case, just send Peter an [email] or a text or something.

 [email]: mailto:peter.shillito@thisisthecat.com